How to Identify Your Target Audience

 • If your website or blog has Google Analytics set up, you can find the information you need in your GA account.
 Look at your traffic data, go into demographics, and you’ll get a feel for your website visitors.

-• If you have a Facebook Business Page, you’ve got access to Insights, and that will provide you the demographic information for your fans and page visitors.
+• If you have a Facebook Business Page, you can access Insights, which will provide you with demographic information for your fans and page visitors.

 • An Instagram Business Account also provides demographic information for your followers.